-The other day as I was gathering rhubarb to make some delicious Homemade Rhubarb Strawberry Pineapple Jam, I began to reminisce.
-As you all know by now, my Mother has always been an avid gardener.
+The other day I reminisced as I gathered rhubarb to make a batch of delicious Homemade Rhubarb Strawberry Pineapple Jam.
+As know by now, my Mother has always been an avid gardener.
 Ever since I was a little girl she has grown just about every vegetable you can think of in her gardens.
 Yes, I did say gardens!

-When I was a child, Mom always had three garden plots.
-Dad always tilled the gardens every spring while Mom strategically planned what vegetable would be planted where, and when.
-Now, at the age of 82, both she and my Dad still plant a garden every spring; through the years they have cut back to one small garden.
+Now, at the age of 86, both she and my Dad still plant a garden every spring.
+However, through the years they have cut back to one small garden.

 This year they recruited their great-grandson to help plant sweet corn.
 He loved helping them!
 Maybe he will have his own garden plot someday.

 Rhubarb can be eaten raw, but because of its tart flavor, it is more often cooked and sweetened with sugar.
 It is called the “pie plant” because one of its most popular uses is as pie filling.
 The leaves of rhubarb should never be eaten because the leaves and roots contain a toxic poison called oxalic acid.

 Harvesting rhubarb is actually fun.
 There are two ways to harvest rhubarb.
 One way is to use a sharp knife to cut off the stalks.
 The second way is to gently pull and twist the stalk until the stalk breaks off from the plant.

 To ensure that the plant has enough energy stored up to make it through the winter, never harvest all the stalks off your rhubarb plant.
-After you cut the stalks from the plant, cut the leaves from the stalk and throw them away.
-Leaves of the rhubarb plant are poisonous and should never be eaten.
+After cutting the stalks from the plant, cut the leaves from the stalk and throw them away.
+NOTE: Remember that the leaves of the rhubarb plant are poisonous and should never be eaten.

 Harvesting rhubarb generally begins in April and May and is available through early summer.

 Before storing rhubarb, remove the leaves from the stalks.
 Refrigerate unwashed stalks, tightly wrapped in plastic for up to three weeks.